-These holiday safety hazards come in all shapes and size—everything from decorations, and driving to food and alcohol.
+These holiday safety hazards come in all shapes and sizes—everything from decorations and driving to food and alcohol.
 These common holiday pitfalls can post serious dangers, particularly to young children.
 However, a few common-sense precautions can help keep your holidays safe and happy.

 The following are some holiday safety tips you can follow to ensure you make it through the holidays unscathed.

 Common holiday decorations like candles, colored lights, Christmas trees, fake snow, and seasonal plants can be the sources of some serious holiday safety hazards.
 While festive, these holiday decorations are attractive to both children and pets.
 If you do decide to adorn your home with these things, try and do the following:

 - Educate your children and train your pets not to put these decorations in their mouths.